RomaZherko21/NoName/README.md

 - Open [http://localhost:80](http://localhost:80) to view client in the browser.
 - Open [http://localhost:8000/swagger/index.html](http://localhost:8000/swagger/index.html) to view swagger of go_api.

-Client and node_api server will reload if you make edits.\
+Client and api server will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `make down` or `docker compose down --remove-orphans -t 0`